knocklabs/docs/pages/send-and-manage-data/concepts.md

 ---
-title: Core data concepts
+title: Core concepts
-description: Learn about the the main data concepts in Knock.
+description: Learn about the main concepts in Knock.
 tags: ["how knock works"]
 section: Send & manage data
 ---